 You’ll bake it for 50-60 minutes, but I set my timer for 45 minutes and then keep an eye on it for the remainder.
 Ya never know how different ovens handle things.
 One of the best parts about this recipe is that I sprinkle on a little sugar mixture before baking that creates a crackly crust that’s SO good.

 When it’s done a toothpick or skewer should come out without goopy batter on it and the top will be gorgeous and cracked with sugar.

 Let it cool on a rack for 5-10 minutes and then remove from pans.
-You definitely have to eat a slice warm.
+You definitely have to eat a slice warm (but not hot, or it will fall apart.)
 And slathered with butter.
 When you call it a quick “bread” it’s okay to slather it in butter, when it reality it’s like slathering a piece of really good chocolate cake in butter.
 Just do it.
 It’s bread.
 And vegetables.

-And the best part is that you just made 2 loaves of bread so you can give one away (or not, I won’t judge).
+And the best part is that this recipe makes two loaves of bread so you can give one away (or not, I won’t judge).
 A great way to package breads like this is just to wrap a piece of parchment around the middle and tie with a ribbon.
 So much cuter than shrink-wrapping the stuff in plastic, don’t you think?

 It makes fantastic muffins as well.
 I used papers in the muffin tin and cooked them at the same temp.
 Set your timer for 10-12 minutes and then keep an eye on them (cuz I can’t remember exactly how long they took!)
 I made 12 large muffins, 12 mini muffins, and one small loaf- so you definitely get a bunch!